bluefeet/RocketCastle/README.md

       // The message to display to the user.
       "Click here to say hi!",

-      // Which macro to trigger when this option is selected by the player.
+      // Which macro to trigger when this option is selected.
       "tell",

       // And then any macro arguments.